mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     start_time: '11:30'
     duration: 30
   - title: 'EXERCISE: Functional Cart'
-    description: 'Build a shopping cart, making use of the ability for a closure to hold state, and functions defined within that closer to access said state. '
+    description: Build a shopping cart that takes advantage of a closure's ability to hold state (and functions defined within that closure to access that state).
     item_type: exercise
     start_time: '12:00'
     duration: 30